Zohar: Modern religious views

-Yechiel Michel Epstein (d.
-1908), and Yisrael Meir Kagan (d.
+In 1892, Adolf Neubauer called on the Orthodox rabbinate to reject the Zohar as a forgery and to remove Zoharic prayers from the liturgy.
+However, Yechiel Michel Epstein (d.
+1908) and Yisrael Meir Kagan (d.
 1933) both believed in the authenticity of the Zohar, as did Menachem Mendel Kasher (d.
 1983), Aryeh Kaplan (d.
 1983), David Luria (d.
 1855), and Chaim Kanievsky (d.
 2022).
+The foremost halachik authority of the 20th Century, Moshe Feinstein, stated unequivocally that the Zohar and Tikkunim are words of the Tannaim.
 Aryeh Carmell (d.
 2006) did not, and Eliyahu Dessler (d.
 1953) accepted the possibility that it was composed in the 13th century.
 Gedaliah Nadel (d.
 2004) was unsure if the Zohar were genuine but was sure that it is acceptable to believe that it is not.
 Ovadia Yosef (d.
 2013) held that Orthodox Jews should accept the Zohar's antiquity in practice based on medieval precedent, but agreed that rejecting it is rational and religiously valid.
 Joseph Hertz (d.
-1946) called the claim of ben Yochai's authorship "untenable", citing Scholem's evidence.
+1946) called the claim of ben Yochai's authorship "untenable", citing Gershom Scholem's evidence.
 Samuel Belkin (d.
 1976) argued that the Mystical Midrash section, specifically, predated de León.
 Joseph B. Soloveitchik (d.
 1993) apparently dismissed the Zohar's antiquity.
 Moses Gaster (d.
-1939) wrote that the claim of ben Yochai's authorship was "untenable" but that de León had compiled earlier material.
-Meir Mazuz (alive) accepts Emden's arguments.
+1939) wrote that the claim of ben Yochai's authorship was "untenable" but that Moses de León had compiled earlier material.
+Meir Mazuz (d.
+2025) accepts Emden's arguments.
+Yeshayahu Leibowitz wrote (1990) that "Moses de León composed the Zohar in the 1270s as certainly as Theodor Herzl composed Der Judenstaat in the 1890s ... the Zohar was influential because in every generation the idolatrous influence outpowers the true faith".